 Heat a large skillet.
 Add the bacon and cook over medium heat, just until crisp.
 Remove and set aside on paper towels to drain.
 Crumble and keep warm.

 Add the onion to the bacon drippings.
 (If there isn’t a lot you can add a small splash of oil.)
-Cook, stirring until it begins to soften and caramelise a bit.
+Cook, stirring until it begins to soften and caramelize a bit.
 Add the garlic.
 Cook, stirring, just until very fragrant.

 Add the cabbage and carrot, if using.
 Cook, tossing and stirring over medium heat until the cabbage begins to soften.
 Season to taste with salt and pepper.
 Add the water and cover tightly.